 In coastal regions, both AROME-Arctic and MEPS exhibit a negative bias, indicating a systematic underestimation of wind speeds compared to the SAR observations.
-Specifically, AROME-Arctic has an average bias of $-0.98 \,\mathrm{m \ s^{-1}}$ , while MEPS shows a slightly larger bias of $-1.21 \,\mathrm{m \ s^{-1}}$ .
-The MAE values for the coastal regions are $1.66 \,\mathrm{m \ s^{-1}}$ for AROME-Arctic, and $1.75 \,\mathrm{m \ s^{-1}}$ for MEPS, which suggests that both models have comparable overall accuracy in predicting wind speeds near the coast.
-The small difference in MAE suggests that despite AROME-Arctic's smaller bias, both models face similar challenges in reducing absolute errors in the complex coastal environment, likely due to the intricate topography and localized wind phenomena due to the low spatial resolution compared to SAR.
+Specifically, AROME-Arctic has an average bias of -0.98 m s^{-1} , while MEPS shows a slightly larger bias of -1.21 m s^{-1} .
+The MAE values for the coastal regions are 1.66 m s-1 for AROME-Arctic, and 1.75 m s-1 for MEPS, which suggests that both models have comparable overall accuracy in predicting wind speeds near the coast.
+The small difference in MAE suggests that despite AROME-Arctic's smaller bias, both models face similar challenges in reducing absolute errors in the complex coastal regions are relatively due to the intricate topography and localized wind phenomena due to the low spatial resolution compared to SAR.
 The correlation coefficients in coastal regions are relatively low for both models, with AROME-Arctic at 0.28 and MEPS at 0.30.
 This weak linear relationship between the models and the reference data indicates that the models struggle to capture the full spatial variability of the wind field in these near-shore environments, as observed by the SAR.
 The slightly higher correlation for MEPS indicates a marginal advantage in representing the variability, but the difference is minimal.

 In open ocean regions, both models demonstrate improved performance.
-The biases are smaller, with AROME-Arctic at $-0.47 \text{ m s}^{-1}$ and MEPS at $-0.49 \text{ m s}^{-1}$ , indicating a closer agreement with SAR-derived wind speeds.
-The MAE values are approximately identical for both models at $1.18 \text{ m s}^{-1}$ .
+The biases are smaller, with AROME-Arctic at -0.47 m s^{-1} and MEPS at -0.49 m s^{-1} , indicating a closer agreement with SAR-derived wind speeds.
+The MAE values are approximately identical for both models at 1.18 m s-1.
 The higher correlation values for both AROME-Arctic (0.49) and MEPS (0.52) imply that the offshore wind conditions are less challenging for the models to predict, possibly due to less small-scale spatial variability.